 You can also roll all or part of your Roth 401(k) dollars over to a Roth IRA, and your non-Roth dollars to a traditional IRA.
 You may also be able to convert your non-Roth dollars to a Roth IRA, but income taxes will apply to any tax-deferred amounts in the year of conversion.
 You may also be able to roll your funds into another employer’s plan that accepts rollovers.

 Finally, you may also be able to take a cash distribution of your contributions and earnings, as well as any vested employer amounts.
 However, keep in mind that any tax-deferred funds will be subject to income taxes and a possible 10% penalty tax if you’re under the age of 59½ and an exception does not apply.
 (As noted above, an exception to the penalty tax may be allowed in 2020 for qualified participants affected by the coronavirus for distributions up to $100,000.)

 Note: When considering a rollover, to either an IRA or to another employer’s retirement plan, you should consider carefully the investment options, fees and expenses, services, ability to make penalty-free withdrawals, degree of creditor protection, and distribution requirements associated with each option.

-Come back to learn the basics of 403(b) plans and the unique planning opportunities they present.
+Once you’re comfortable understanding 401k plans, come back to learn the basics of 403(b) plans and the unique planning opportunities they present.